Josullivan93/Josullivan93.github.io/_projects/pawprint_project.md

     The schematic for the most recent revision of the PawPrint Sensor.
 </div>

+<p>Close examination of the above schematic for the most recent PawPrint (Revision 1.1) may reveal some features that have not been discussed here and are not mentioned in any documentation.
+As the project continued the conversations had with Battersea staff also continued.
+Some features discussed during these latter periods were notable and would have been included in this revision if time were unlimited.
+For example, staff noted the potential use of a centralised warning hub, or system that could alert staff in other areas to potential behavioural or medical issues occurring in the kennels.
+Such a feature would require in-depth and targeted data-collection and validation to confidently identify alert-worthy situations from IMU data and would therefore be beyond the scope of the grant.
+However, such a warning system, or the ability for the device to communicate and transmit signals or data with a base, was seen as potentialy highly valuable for future development.
+Bluetooth was selected as the method due its maturity, low power-draw options, and established methods for calculation of proximity between bluetooth devices.
+This latter feature was considered as a potential method of networking PawPrint devices and potentially gathering social behaviour metrics inferred from proximity alongside the other behavioural sensor data from the 2 collars interacting.
+The groundwork for the inclusion of Bluetooth on the devices was therefore laid within the design of the 1.1 revision schematic.
+Similarly staff noted the  potential of knowing at what times and in what ways the animals were eating/drinking, using enrichment toys etc. and so the potential for the attachment of an RFID reader was included in the design so passive RFID chips could be attached to objects/areas of interest and interaction frequency and duration observed alongside the data from the existing inertial sensors.
+Similarly to Bluetooth and RFID the sensor also has the potential for the inclusion of a GPS sensor.
+This was included due to the frequent use of GPS alongside inertial data for "Dead-Reckoning", the reconstruction of a movement path between GPS fixes, and the frequent use of GPS location data in research and geo-fencing applications.
+The exhaustive power requirements and aerial design considerations needed for the proper utilisation of GPS made it impractical for inclusion within the project scope.
+Those features listed here as not currently included are to be incoporated into the project in the future either as part of the PawPrint or as expansion boards.</p>

+<p>The final size of the PawPrint device is 40mm x 35mm and fits comfortably on the collars of medium to large dogs using the custom housing that is included for 3D printing.
+Where small dogs are concerned the device should be fitted to a harness and wear time should be reduced so as to limit the discomfort of long-term harness wear.
+Where larger dogs are not comfortable with collars a harness can also be used but wear time should be limited.
+The project remains in active development and all files and instructions can be found on the [Open Science Framework Project Page: HERE](https://osf.io/kz6nw/).
+If you have any questions regarding the PawPrint or its use please get in touch via the email or social media links at the top and bottom of this page.</p>

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">
         {% include figure.liquid path="assets/img/PawPrint/gerber.png" title="PawPrint V1.1 PCB Design" class="img-fluid rounded z-depth-1" %}